 We endeavor to enter into agreements with our employees and contractors and with parties with whom we do business in order to limit access to and disclosure of our proprietary information.
 We cannot be certain that the steps we have taken will prevent unauthorized use of our technology or the reverse engineering of our technology.
 Moreover, third parties might independently develop technologies that are competitive to ours or that infringe upon our intellectual property.
-In addition, the legal standards relating to the validity, enforceability and scope of protection of intellectual property rights may depend on our legal actions against any infringers being successful.
+In addition, the legal standards relating to the validity, enforceability and scope of protection of intellectual property rights in Internet-related industries are uncertain and still evolving, both in the United States and in other countries.
+The protection of our intellectual property rights may depend on our legal actions against any infringers being successful.
 We cannot be sure any such actions will be successful.